Camping in Black Isle

 The Loft Glamping & Camping

-12 units · Motorhomes, Tents5 acres · Kinloss, Scotland
+12 units ¡ Motorhomes, Tents5 acres ¡ Kinloss, Scotland

-The Loft Glamping & Camping site is situated at East Grange Farm.
-This is a working farm that has evolved into a Wigwam Glamping and Campervan and tent camping site and a Venue.
-The "wilderness" campsite offers pitches suitable for Tents and small campervans whilst the Stackyard area is suitable for Motorhomes and Mega tents.
-All motorhome pitches have electrical hook-up and we have a number of electric tent pitches.
-Unfortunately we do not take caravans.
-Onsite we also have Wigwam cabins which are wooden camping cabins (Pods) that offer all year round protection against the elements.
+The Loft Glamping & Camping is situated at East Grange Farm, Kinloss, Moray.
+It 's a working farm that has evolved over the years to include Wigwam Glamping and Camping for campervans, motorhomes and tents.
+A number of the old farm buildings are also perfectly appointed as venue spaces for Weddings, Events and Workshops.
+The "wilderness" campsite offers pitches suitable for tents and small campervans whilst the Stackyard area is suitable for motorhomes and mega tents.
+All motorhome pitches have electrical hook-up and we have a good number of electric tent pitches.
+Unfortunately we do not take bookings for caravans.
+Onsite, we also have Original Wigwam cabins which are wooden camping cabins (Pods) that offer all year round protection against the elements.
 With heating, electricity, fridge, kettle and toasters.
 For those wanting a bit more luxury there are also ensuite Wigwam Cabins onsite with wood fired hot tubs.
 We welcome families, groups, well behaved dogs and do allow campfires outside the wigwams and at pitches and can provide fire hubs on the campsite (this must be pre-arranged).
-The Loft Glamping & Camping looks forward to welcoming you throughout the year
+The Loft Glamping & Camping looks forward to welcoming you throughout the year!

 Pets